-In Next, there is the option to track stock balance on items.
-However, the function is not comparable to a inventory management system.
+In Next, you have the option to track stock balance on items.
+Keep in mind that this feature is not comparable to a full inventory management system.

 Stock Value List

-There is a report, Stock Value List, in Price List that shows articles and their stock balance.
-For an article to be included in the list, there must be a stock balance noted on the article.
-Articles where the stock balance column is empty will not be shown in the list.
-It does not matter which price list the article is from.
-The stock value list is sorted by article number in descending order.
+There is a report called the Stock Value List, available in Price List, that shows your articles and their stock balances.
+For an article to appear in the list, it must have a stock balance entered.
+Articles where the stock balance column is empty will not be shown.
+It doesn't matter which price list the article comes from.
+The Stock Value List is sorted by article number in descending order.

 Columns of the Stock Value List